publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/m__us_usc_t42_s1395b–3.md

 >         “(2) __Required use of funds.—__

->         Each grant awarded under this subsection shall be used to provide outreach to individuals regarding the benefits available under the Medicare prescription drug benefit under part D of title XVIII of the Social Security Act \[part D of this subchapter\] and under the Medicare Savings Program.
+>         Each grant awarded under this subsection shall be used to provide outreach to individuals regarding the benefits available under the Medicare prescription drug benefit under part D of title XVIII of the Social Security Act \[[42 U.S.C.
+1395w–101][/us/usc/t42/s1395w–101] et seq.\] and under the Medicare Savings Program.

 >     “(d) __Coordination of Efforts To Inform Older Americans About Benefits Available Under Federal and State Programs.—__